-If you’re looking to purchase a garnet for yourself or a loved one, it is a great way to celebrate friendship, toast a 2nd wedding anniversary or recognize the wearer’s January birthday.
+If you’re looking to purchase a garnet birthstone for yourself or a someone special, it is a great way to celebrate friendship, toast a 2nd wedding anniversary or recognize the wearer’s January birthday.

-When buying, first visit an AGS jeweler, who can assist you in purchasing exactly the right stone and piece.
-Look at how the garnet reacts under light, both natural and synthetic and check for an intense, saturated color.
+When buying, first visit an American Gem Society jeweler, who can assist you in purchasing a garnet gemstone that’s right for you.
+Look at how the garnet reacts under light, both natural and synthetic, and check for an intense and saturated color.

-Garnets can also be judged along some of the same parameters as diamonds, with clarity and cut affecting the beauty and value of the stone.
+Garnets can also be judged along some of the same parameters as diamonds, with clarity and cut affecting the beauty and value of the gemstone.

-It should be noted that some garnets have inclusions that are part of the beauty of the overall stone (like “horsetails” in Demantoid garnets, or Hessonite garnets which sometimes have a “turbulent” look).
-So you may discover that you like the unique look these inclusions bring to the piece.
+It should be noted that some garnets have inclusions that are part of the beauty of the overall gemstone (like “horsetails” in demantoid garnets, or hessonite garnets which sometimes have a “turbulent” look).
+You may discover that you enjoy the unique look these inclusions bring to the piece.

 Try to find a cut that spreads light evenly over the surface of the gemstone.
 This will help to bring out the overall beauty and color of the garnet.

-No matter which stone or piece you choose, remember that the garnet is known for its durability and richness of color, so your investment will not only have great emotional value but could be a piece that stands the test of time.
+No matter which gemstone or piece you choose, remember that the garnet is known for its durability and richness of color, so your investment will not only have great emotional value, but could be a piece that stands the test of time.

 If you are looking for garnet birthstone jewelry, click here to find an American Gem Society jeweler near you.